Pratham-Jain-3903/ai_selfhosted_blockchain_consensus/python-blockchain/README.md

 - **Consensus Algorithm**: Implements Proof of Work to validate new blocks.
 - **Networking**: Allows nodes to communicate and sync the blockchain.
 - **Machine Learning**: Integrates an Iris flower classification model that learns from blockchain data.
+  - Pre-trained with scikit-learn Iris dataset
+  - Supports incremental learning as new data points are added via blockchain
+  - KNN classifier that improves with each transaction

+## Pros and Cons of Blockchain-based ML

+### Pros
+1. **Decentralized Data Collection**: Enables collaborative dataset building without a central authority
+2. **Immutable Model History**: Every update to the model is traceable and cannot be modified
+3. **Transparency**: Model training process is publicly verifiable
+4. **Incentivization**: Framework allows for rewarding data contributors
+5. **Free Public Access**: Anyone can use the model for inference without cost
+6. **Collaborative Training**: Model improves from contributions of many participants

+### Cons
+1. **Storage Limitations**: As noted in Microsoft's research, blockchain storage is expensive, making complex models like deep neural networks impractical
+2. **Computational Cost**: On-chain computations (like model training) can be expensive
+3. **Model Size Constraints**: Best suited for small models with efficient updates (like our KNN classifier)
+4. **Data Type Limitations**: Works best with small inputs that can be compressed easily (text rather than images)
+5. **Update Frequency**: Each model update requires mining a block, which can be time-consuming
+6. **Scalability Issues**: As the blockchain grows, sync times and storage requirements increase

 ## Setup Instructions